NotCodr/BarryAI/README.md

 ## Problem

-A new student's information is spread across the main UoM site, my.unimelb, Canvas, UMSU, faculty pages, and several event calendars.
-Finding an answer requires knowing where to look, what it's called, and often what language it's in.
+Student, Social, Club and Career information is too fragmented, currently spread across the main UoM site, my.unimelb, UMSU, faculty pages, and several event calendars.
+Finding an answer requires knowing where to look, what it's called, and often resulting in uncessary friction for gaining information thats in the best interest of a student.
 BarryAI replaces that traversal with one conversation.

+---

+## What barry can do

+# Key Features

+- Dual-Mode Interface: Visitor Mode (Default): General campus info, events, and clubs.
+                       Student Mode (Prototype): Simulates an LMS integration to answer queries about classes, exams, and assignments using a specialized background and prompt set.
+- Multi-Platform UI: Fully mobile-optimised with a hamburger menu and responsive chat window.
+- Multilingual & Voice: Supports English (default), Chinese, Hindi, and Spanish; includes a voice-to-text mic feature.
+- Campus Navigator: Integrated Google Maps for the Parkville campus to help find buildings.
+- Live Info: Connected to UoM, UMSU, and Careers knowledge bases to provide real-time event and club recommendations.
+This is completley secure as it is only integrating publicly availabe information and doesn't ever integrate personal information.

 ---